Facts about Pennsylvania for each letter of the alphabet.

 A variety of MINERALS, metals, & gemstones have been found in Pennsylvania.
 Hillman Hall of Minerals & Gems is located in the Carnegie Museum of Natural History in Pittsburgh.
 At Bushkill Falls you can be a "goldminer for a day".
 The Pennsylvania Department of Conservation and Natural Resources provides a Geologic Map of the state.
 The Geological Survey provides information about Pennsylvania and has been mapping and studying resources in the state.

-Pennsylvania has a variety of MUSEUMS.
+Pennsylvania has hundred of MUSEUMS.
+The State Museum is in Harrisburg.
 The Pennsylvania Trolley Museum is dedicated to trolleys and has several restored examples.
-The Museum of the American Revolution is being built in Philadelphia.
-It will feature the tent used by Gen. George Washington during the war.
+The Museum of the American Revolution in Philadelphia is dedicated to telling the story of the American Revolution.
+The museum opened to the public in 2017 on the anniversary of the first battle of the war, Lexington and Concord, on April 19, 1775.
 The Endless Mountains War Memorial Museum has one of the largest collections of personal artifacts from 5 separate conflicts in the history of the country.
+The Flight 93 National Memorial is located at the site of the crash of United Airlines Flight 93 which was hijacked in the September 11 attacks.
+In 2017, construction of a 93-foot monumental "Tower of Voices" began and is expected to be completed in 2018.

 The first inhabitants of what was to become the state of Pennsylvania were NATIVE AMERICANS - Paleo-Indians.
 When first discovered by Europeans, Pennsylvania was inhabited by groups of American Indians that reflected Stone Age backgrounds, especially in material arts and crafts.
 When the Europeans arrived, the area was home to the Delaware, Susquehannock, Iroquois, Eriez, Shawnee, and other American Indian Nations.
 Powwows and Gatherings are held during the year throughout the state.
 Pennsylvania does not have any reservations or federally or state recognized tribes.